allure-framework/allure-ruby/allure-ruby-commons/README.md

 ## Steps

-It possible to mark method definitions to be automatically added to report as steps.
-The class just needs to extend `AllureStepAnnotation` and use `step` method before the method definition.
+It is possible to mark method definitions to be automatically added to report as steps.
+The class just needs to extend `AllureStepAnnotation` and `step` method needs to be used before the method definition.

 ```ruby
 class TestHelper